-Have you ever noticed how your sheets feel softer and smoother right after being washed?
-Yes, fabric softener plays a part in this, but there is more to it than that.
+Have you ever noticed how freshly laundered sheets feel softer and smoother?
+Yes, fabric softener plays a part in this, but there is more to it.

-Commercial fabric softeners include certain chemicals – like phosphates – that get laundry remarkably clean, and make the sheets feel so smooth and soft.
-These chemicals are not allowed in retail products for environmental reasons.
+Commercial fabric softeners include certain chemicals – like phosphates – that get laundry remarkably clean and make the sheets feel so smooth and soft.

 Let’s break it down: